Undergraduate Organizations

 • Members may not be required to leave a student organization based on identities, beliefs, or behaviors outside the scope of the organization’s core functions.
 Misbehavior in other contexts is insufficient justification for removing someone’s membership.
 If leaders are concerned that a student member has engaged in behavior that violates the Undergraduate Regulations or other university policies, the leaders should bring their concerns to the attention of their Student Organization Consultant or to a university official such as a dean, a Title IX Coordinator, or a Discrimination and Harassment Resource Coordinator.
 Student organizations may not conduct internal disciplinary processes to address these matters, nor may they ask a member to leave due to behaviors outside the scope of the organization’s core functions.

 Financial Responsibility.
 Each undergraduate organization is fully responsible for its own finances.
 Officers should be aware that they are personally responsible for the payment of debts incurred during the period for which they are responsible for the organization.
-Any financial difficulties of an undergraduate organization should be discussed as early as possible with the assistant dean of student affairs, Hannah Peck, who may be able to assist or advise the organization.
+Any financial difficulties of an undergraduate organization should be discussed as early as possible with the Associate Dean of Student Affairs, Hannah Peck, who may be able to assist or advise the organization.

 H. Fundraising

 Funding by the Undergraduate Organizations Funding Committee (UOFC).
-Funds have been provided to the UOFC for disbursement to registered undergraduate organizations.
-Organizations should be aware that rarely is an entire request funded and that the committee does not provide funding for off-campus travel.
-A copy of the committee’s guidelines and links to the forms for applying for funding are available online on the UOFC’s website (https://www.ycc.yale.edu/about-uofc).
-Organizations in their year of initial training will have limited access to UOFC funds.
+Funds are received annually by the UOFC for disbursement to registered undergraduate organizations.
+Organizations should note that it is rare for an entire funding request to be granted, and the committee does not provide funding for off-campus travel.
+The committee’s guidelines and links to the funding application are available online on the UOFC’s website (https://www.ycc.yale.edu/about-uofc).
+Provisionally approved organizations in their on-boarding semester will have limited access to UOFC funds.

-Funding from the Dean’s Discretionary Fund.
-Registered undergraduate organizations may request funding from the Dean’s Discretionary Fund.
-Such funding is limited and it is not typically granted for routine, yearly activities.
+Funding from the Dean’s Discretionary Fund (DDF).
+Registered undergraduate organizations may request funding up to $5,000 from the Dean’s Discretionary Fund once every five years.
+Such funding is limited, and it is not typically granted for routine, yearly activities.
 Applications may be found online via Yale Connect.
 Applications must include a budget showing all expected income and expenses, and if funding is granted, receipts must be submitted at the conclusion of the event to verify that the money was spent in a manner consistent with the application.
+Provisionally approved organizations in their on-boarding semester are not eligible to apply.

 Raising Funds outside the University.
 Undergraduate organizations are encouraged to seek funds from a variety of sources, including reasonable membership dues; donations at concerts, speeches, or other events; and advertisements in publications.
 Fund-raising activities are permissible only to the extent that they are needed to support the activities of the organization, since each organization is operated on a nonprofit basis.